 Cowpoke: A ranch hand, good with animals.
 If you own the ranch, mix with Rancher, below.
 Consider Fighting (for lariats), Riding, and the Beast Bond and Born in the Saddle Edges.

 Deserter/Drifter: You have to keep moving, maybe because you abandoned your military post.
 Consider Notice, Riding, Stealth, and Survival.
-The deserter can take the Soldier Edge, noted as "Ex-Soldier."
+The deserter should also see Veteran, below.

 Doc: Fixin' people up is such a handy skill.
 Consider Academics, Healing, Trade, and the Healer Edge.